YPares/porcupine/README.md

 features to facilitate iterative development of pipelines and reusability of tasks.

-## Options and embeddable data
+## Configuration, data embedded in config file, and external input files/resources

+Let's say you have a pipeline that needs an input file to do some simulation, and a record of options controlling the way the simulation happens (which solver to use, which parameters to give it, etc).
+What exactly is the _input_ and what exactly is the _configuration_ here?
+One could argue that both could be considered input, or that both could be considered configuration.
+Our rule of the thumb in porcupine is that everything than can be given a default value and a help string should be displayed in the yaml configuration file (like the `users` field in example1), and should generate a CLI flag to be able to alter it on the fly.
+Everything else should just be looked in external files. _But these are just the default behaviours._

-To hammer a bit on porcupine's philosophy, our goal is that there should be the least possible differences between a pipeline's _inputs_ and its _configuration_.
-Every call to `getOptions` will internally declare a VirtualFile, and is only a thin layer on top of `loadData`.
-That means that a
-	record of options passed to `getOptions` will be treated like any other input, and can perfectly be moved to a dedicated JSON or YAML file instead of being stored in the `data:` section of the pipeline configuration file.
+Our goal is that there should be the fewest possible differences between a pipeline's inputs and its configuration.
+Every call to `getOption(s)` will internally declare a VirtualFile, and is only a thin layer on top of `loadData`.
+That means that a record of options passed to `getOptions` will be treated like any other input, and can perfectly be moved to a dedicated JSON or YAML file instead of being stored in the `data:` section of the pipeline configuration file.